 For decades, serial numbers have been considered a great help in verifying authenticity of luxury handbags.
 This might surprise you, but Louis Vuitton is one of luxury brands that don’t use serial numbers.
 Instead, they have date codes.
 In fact, it’s pretty easy to confuse a date code for a serial number as they both look very similar.
 There is, however, one major difference.
 A serial number is unique to an item, while a date code is not.
 Multiple Louis Vuitton items can have the same date code if they were all made in the same factory.
 So, in essence, all the date code tells you about is where and when the item was made.

-Want to learn where and when your LV bag was made?
+Would you like to learn what the date code on your LV item means?
 Consider this blog post your complete guide to Louis Vuitton date codes.

-Why should we care about Louis Vuitton dates codes in the first place?
-Well, the thing is that date codes can be particularly helpful if you are considering to purchase a vintage or pre-loved Louis Vuitton anything.
+But why should we care about Louis Vuitton dates codes in the first place?
+Well, the thing is that date codes can be particularly helpful if you are considering purchasing a vintage or pre-loved Louis Vuitton anything.
 Date codes tell you the history of the item.
 They can also help to tell whether the piece is authentic or not.

 However, there is one sure sign that can help you identify a fake.
 Try to match the date code with the “Made in” stamp.
 Very often, counterfeiters don’t care what letters and numbers to put on their date codes.
 On authentic Louis Vuitton items, the country indicated on the “Made in” stamp should match the country by the two letter factory code (see the list of factory codes in the table later in the blog post).
 If, for instance, the date code on your bag includes the letters FC (which means USA), but the bag says “Made in France”, it is a sure sign of a fake!

-Where do you find date codes on Louis Vuitton handbags?
+Where do you find date codes on Louis Vuitton bags?

 - Embossed on a leather tab stitched into the handbag lining;